austin020269/Pewlett-Hackard-Analysis/README.md

 2. create a new table using the INTO clause.
 3. joined both tables on the primary key
 4. filtered the data on the birth_date column then ordered by the employee number
-5. filannly exported the file naming it retirement_titles.csv (seen below)
+5. finally exported the file naming it retirement_titles.csv (seen below)

 ![alt text](https://github.com/austin020269/Pewlett-Hackard-Analysis/blob/main/retirement_titles.PNG)